zigdi3/pull-request-updater/README.md

 # actions-npm-check-updates
-GitHub Action for updating NPM packages
+Create pull requests for the latest version of NPM packages